ministruth/skynet/README.md

 to reset the password.

-## Built-in plugin

-We provide some built-in plugins to simplify some operation:

-- [Monitor](plugin/monitor): All-in-one agent for server monitor, file transfer and shell manage.
-- [Task](plugin/task): Long time task support for skynet.
-- [ACME](plugin/acme): Let's Encrypt certificate updater and distributer.

-## More plugins
+## Plugins

-You can find more plugin in our [official support plugin](#) or other user shares.
+You can find plugins in our [official support plugin](https://github.com/MXWXZ/skynet_plugin) or other user shares.

 **!!Please note that all plugins have the same privilege as skynet, use trusted plugins ONLY!!**